 Oak Games is a producer of game apps for ios (Apple) mobile devices, with roots in the world of handmade obscure abstract strategy games.
-The latter is going to influence the design of the apps.
-You don't see bells and whistles on a slab of wood.
+The site is a fun vanity site, and should be thought of as a blog with other stuff.
+The beating heart of Oak Games is the Treehouse.

 What is an abstract strategy game?
 In this

 article Mark Thompson waxes lyrical about abstract strategy games.

 There are online games (and puzzles) but the experience of playing these as

 computer games is not as good as playing physical games

 Blue Circles was the first game.
 It's a solid little game, worth playing a few times.